conradbez/dbt-factory/README.md

 Write re-usable sql code blocks and compile to a dbt project through yaml configuration to improve data logic DRY-ness

+If you're unfamiliar with (dbt)[https://github.com/dbt-labs/dbt-core], it is the leading sql data wrangling toolset (IMO) which adds really nice features and code modularity on top of SQL. `dbt-factory` aims to abstract dbt another level to increase DRYness and automatibility

 **Table of Contents**